 And that’s the crux of the problem I have with leasing.
 For as long as you lease, you’re indebted to someone.
 For as long as you lease you’re paying a premium to avoid repairs.
 And for as long as you lease you’re paying a car company interest for the convenience of driving something new.

-Remember how I talked about why people call their vehicle an investment?
+Remember how I talked about why people call their vehicles an investment?
 The answer should be simple after reading this post.
-If a car is an investment, then it makes it that much easier to finance it, lease it or pay extra for a useless feature.
+If a car is an investment, then it makes it that much easier to finance it, lease it, or pay extra for a useless feature.
 After all, it’s an investment.
-You’re not paying extra, you’re making an investment and investments are good.
+You’re not paying extra, you’re making an investment, and investments are good.

 So congratulations on leasing a car.
 At least it’ll always look good in the driveway.